fedegiust/selectReorder/README.md

 This plugin makes it easy to have an option to move option elements around inside an html multiple select.

+Please note that the release is still on beta.
+It hasn't been fully tested across browsers, and there are some layout fixes to be made and more settings to be added.

 Requirements:

 - jQuery library